 What If I’m Just Getting Started?
 Or Have a Lot More Areas?

 Even a “Goldilocks” medium-sized warehouse needs to be well laid-out to be efficient.
 But, if you are just getting started, you might have a smaller warehouse with its own set of challenges, like a single dock and congested flow.
-We recommend a slightly different layout for that.
+We recommend you to check out Warehouse Set-Up 101: Optimized Small Warehouse Layout for a slightly different layout for that .

 Likewise, you might have several of the above “value-added” activities.
-In that case, you should check out our optimal layout for a larger warehouse.
+In that case, you should check out our optimal layout for a large warehouse.

 And if you’re not sure which layout makes the most sense for your situation, let us know.
 We can help you assess your warehouse needs and get the layout that will best optimize your space.